Comment on page

 Secret Contracts slightly differ from any standard CosmWasm implementation as they handle encrypted data, secure enclaves, and the key design around that.
 Secret currently emulates CosmWasm v1.1.9 and is completely compatible over IBC with other V1.0+ Cosmos Smart contract networks.
 To learn more about IBC compatible contracts you can read this section.

 Private data (contract input, output and state) on Secret is encrypted using an unforgeable contract encryption key which is unique for every contract.
 Moreover, the user dedicated state in a contract is only visible to the user themselves.
 Because of this design, contract migration is a privacy risk.
 If enabled, a contract admin could upload a malicious contract that reads and prints data entrusted to the old contract.
 CosmWasm native contract migration is therefore disabled on Secret; workarounds are available here.
-Additionally, iterators are not supported as one can not iterate over data stored by a different user as there is no access to their dedicated encryption key.
+Additionally, iterators and raw queries are not supported as one can not iterate over data stored by a different user as there is no access to their dedicated encryption key.

 The privacy of Secret Network is reliant on secure enclaves, which impacts how the network performs but also how one should design their contracts to enhance privacy.
 Firstly, it is important to note that only data originating from inside the enclave is verifiable and any data coming from external resources has to be verified before relying on it for execution.
 This means data coming from contract callbacks is to be trusted, but the sender address is not.
 If I allow the sender to create an item on-chain, then only the sender should be able to remove that item.
 Verifying that it is indeed the sender (data owner) that is requesting this change is done by "input data verification".
 Explanation of the various network level integrated methods is available here.